-Remember I said this recipe is easy to make, all you need is one bowl and one baking dish, and for that matter, you can just mix everything in the baking dish if you prefer.
+Remember I said this recipe is easy to make, you just need one bowl or one casserole baking dish, and for that matter, you can just mix everything in the baking dish if you prefer.
 I just like to dirty more dishes.

 Step 1.
 With a vegetable peeler, peel and then cut the sweet potatoes in half then slice them into half-moon shapes.
 If you don’t peel the potatoes for this recipe the peel will just fall off and not look too pretty, so I do suggest peeling the potatoes.

 Step 2.
 No need to peel the apples, just wash them, and then cut them into quarters and slice.

 Step 3.
 Add the sweet potatoes, apples, cranberries, maple syrup, cinnamon, sage, olive oil, and salt to a large mixing bowl, and stir to incorporate all the ingredients.
-When adding the sage, you need to break it up but rubbing between your fingers to make smaller pieces.
+When adding the sage, you need to break it up by rubbing the sage between your fingers to make smaller pieces.

 Step 4.
 Pour all the ingredients into a greased medium-sized baking dish or casserole dish and bake at 350 degrees F. for 45 minutes, stirring occasionally.

 If you like, you can prepare the potatoes with all the ingredients and put them in the baking pan and cover the pan with plastic wrap, and place it in the refrigerator until ready to bake.
 This is especially helpful for getting some of your dishes ready for the holidays early, or even having this casserole ready to bake for dinner.

 - Replace the fresh cranberries with dried cranberries